Mayingjun20179/KBLTDARD/README.md

 Code description:

-"KBLTD_ARD.m" code for the KBLTDARD method of this study
+"KBLTD_ARD.m" code for the KBLTDARD method of this study.

 "main_KBLTD_ARD_datav2.m" represents the code for performing 5-fold cross validation on HMDD v2.0.